Efficient Reconstruction of Stochastic Pedigrees: Some Steps From Theory to Practice: Simulation Results for Rec-Gen

 \subsection{Decline at\texorpdfstring{ $\boldsymbol{T = 4}$}{T = 4}}

 As demonstrated in Figure~\ref{fig:node-decay} (a), \textsc{Rec-Gen} appears to encounter major difficulties by the fourth generation, failing to recover even a single founding node in our simulations.
 This failure seems to be precipitated by a rapid decline in accuracy of reconstructed blocks, as shown in Figure~\ref{fig:block-decay}.
-Recall that Algorithm~\nameref{algo:collect-symbols} requires that triples share at least $21\%$ of their blocks to be identified as siblings.
+Recall that symbol collection requires that triples share at least $21\%$ of their blocks to be identified as siblings.
 In generations 0 and 1, the distribution of shared reconstructed blocks for sibling triples lies entirely above the $21\%$ threshold.
 By generation 2, it shifts slightly to the left so that some siblings are not recognized (and, as a result, not all of the generation 3 is reconstructed).
 In generation 3, there are two clusters in the distribution of shared triples: one at 0\% and one around 10\%.
 The cluster at 0\% is the result of the members of generation 3 who were not reconstructed at all; the rest of the distribution consists of the remaining triples, which still share distinctly more blocks than non-sibling triples, but fewer than 21\%.

-When we manually set the siblinghood threshold to decay with each generation to match the accumulation of errors, we can extend the number of generations for which \textsc{Rec-Gen} is able to accurately reconstruct the topology.
-Figure~\ref{fig:block-decay} (b) demonstrates the improvement in accuracy when using the siblinghood thresholds 21\%, 21\%, 17\%, 4\% for generations 0, 1, 2, and 3 respectively.
+When we manually set the siblinghood threshold to decay with each generation to match the accumulation of errors, we can extend the number of generations for which \textsc{Rec-Gen} accurately reconstructs the topology.
+Figure~\ref{fig:node-decay} (b) demonstrates the improvements when using the siblinghood thresholds 21\%, 21\%, 17\%, 4\% for generations 0, 1, 2, and 3 respectively.

 This experiment implies that the step that introduces the most error into \textsc{Rec-Gen} is the symbol-collection step.
 In reality, we cannot easily manually adjust the siblinghood threshold, because the optimal threshold varies from pedigree to pedigree and may be difficult to determine without knowledge of the true pedigree topology.
 We can further assume that these errors are largely the result of failure of the combinatorial \textsc{Rec-Gen} algorithm to correctly handle inbreeding.
 We confirm this assumption by running \textsc{Rec-Gen} on a large pedigree constructed as though it were a section sampled from an infinitely wide pedigree --- indeed, \textsc{Rec-Gen} has almost perfect accuracy in this case, as expected (the only errors were the result of blocks that were not passed down to any descendants, which can happen with frequency $1/2^\alpha$).
 We therefore wish to improve the robustness of the symbol-collection step against inbreeding.